Weekly Horoscope for June 19-25

 **Partial Lunar Eclipse – the Full Moon is not completely covered.

-**Total Solar Eclipse – when it appears that the Moon has completely covered the Sun.
+**Total Solar Eclipse – when it appears that the Sun is completely covered.